Ailem Carvajal Gómez: Academic background

 Ailem Carvajal has established her permanent residency in Italy since 1997.

 Composer

 Ailem Carvajal participated as a composer in international symposiums and festivals such as: the III Symposium and International Festival "Donne in Musica" in Rome, Italy, in 1998; the Dell'Aquila Electro-acoustic Music Festival in 2001; the Est-Ouest Festival (Turin, Italy); the New Music Miami ISCM Festival and the Q-ba Cuban music Festival in the Netherlands.
-The compositions of Carvajal have been published by Arte Tripharia, Periferia Music (Spain) and Pizzicato Verlag Helvetia (Switzerland); and performed in festivals and radio programs in the United States, the Netherlands, Spain, Italy, Ireland, Venezuela, México and Argentina, among other countries.
+The compositions of Carvajal have been published by Arte Tripharia, Periferia Music (Spain) and Pizzicato Verlag Helvetia (Switzerland); and performed in festivals and radio programs in the United States, the Netherlands, Spain, Italy, Ireland, Venezuela, Mexico and Argentina, among other countries.

-Ailem Carvajal has received commissions from prestigious cultural institutions such as La Scala Theater in Milan, "Reyna Sofía Contemporary Art Center " (Madrid, Spain)], the "New Music Miami Festival", the "Williams Ensemble" in the United States and the "Insomnio" Ensemble from Amsterdam.
+Ailem Carvajal has received commissions from prestigious cultural institutions such as La Scala Theater in Milan, "Reina Sofía Contemporary Art Center" (Madrid, Spain), the "New Music Miami Festival", the "Williams Ensemble" in the United States and the "Insomnio" Ensemble from Amsterdam.